 Step Three – Do You Meet Impairment Conditions?

-At Step Three, Social Security evaluates whether your impairment meets or equals one of the conditions listed by the SSA.
+In Step Three, Social Security evaluates whether your impairment meets or equals one of the conditions listed by the SSA.
 These conditions are those that the SSA has determined that, if you meet the very specific requirements of a listed impairment, you are entitled to benefits as a matter of law, and Social Security does not have to evaluate your work history or determine if you can do other work.
 Most people don’t meet or equal one of these impairments, and so for most cases, the analysis continues on to the fourth and fifth steps.

 If you don’t meet a Listing, Social Security will next determine your residual functional capacity (RFC), which is the most you can do given your impairment or combination of impairments.
 To evaluate your RFC, SSA will review your medical records, consider your subjective reports, the opinions of your doctors, and determine your physical and mental functional capacity.